Characters of the Yakuza series: Joongi Han

-Several characters who bear the name and likeness of Joon-gi Han (ハン・ジュンギ, Han Joon-gi) appear in the series.
-In Yakuza 6: The Song of Life, Joon-gi Han is the leader of the resurgent Korean criminal group Jingweon Mafia who has acquired the host bar Stardust as his base of operations.
+Several characters who bear the name and likeness of Joongi Han (ハン・ジュンギ, Han Joongi) (Note: The character's name was initially localized in English as Joon-gi Han, then corrected from Like a Dragon: Infinite Wealth onward.) appear in the series.
+In Yakuza 6: The Song of Life, Joongi Han is the leader of the resurgent Korean criminal group Jingweon Mafia who has acquired the host bar Stardust as his base of operations.
 He is presented as an antagonist who clashes with Kazuma Kiryu on multiple occasions and is assassinated by an unidentified hitman shortly after his final fight with Kiryu.

-A former body double to Joon-gi Han from The Song of Life appears in Like a Dragon as a member of the Geomijul, a splinter group to the Jingweon Mafia operating out of Isezaki Ijincho.
-He is the strategist and second-in-command of Seong-hui, the Geomijul leader, who joins Ichiban Kasuga's group following a period of upheaval within Isezaki Ijincho's criminal underworld.
+A former body double to Joongi Han from The Song of Life appears in Like a Dragon as a member of the Geomijul, a splinter group to the Jingweon Mafia operating out of Isezaki Ijincho.
+He is the strategist and second-in-command of Seonhee, the Geomijul leader, who joins Ichiban Kasuga's group following a period of upheaval within Isezaki Ijincho's criminal underworld.

-A third incarnation of Joon-gi Han appears in Ryu ga Gotoku ONLINE as a major character.
+A third incarnation of Joongi Han appears in Ryu ga Gotoku ONLINE as a major character.